Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Background

 \subsection{Common 3D understanding tasks}

-This subsection introduces common 3D understanding tasks including object-level tasks in object classification and object part segmentation and scene-level tasks in 3D object detection, semantic segmentation and instance segmentation.
-These tasks have been widely used to evaluate the quality of point cloud representation learned by unsupervised learning methods.
-Specifically, the learned parameters of networks by unsupervised learning methods are employed to initialize models for these tasks, and the performance demonstrates the generalization ability of the learned features.
+This subsection introduces common 3D understanding tasks including \textit{object-level tasks} in object classification and object part segmentation and \textit{scene-level tasks} in 3D object detection, semantic segmentation and instance segmentation.
+These tasks have been widely adopted to evaluate the quality of point cloud representations that are learned via various unsupervised learning methods, which will be discussed in detail in Section~\ref{sec.Benchmarks}.